Political Fundraising Scams During Election Season to Avoid

 In this scam, someone asks you for another small donation before the election.

 These funds never make it near your candidate’s campaign.
 At best, the crook keeps your money.
-At worst, they have your credit or debit card information, leaving you a huge bill down the road!
+At worst, they have your credit or debit card information, leaving you with a huge bill down the road!

 In most states, voter registration information is public.
 A quick search of your name or address reveals your party affiliation.
 From there it’s easy to guess your candidate preference.
 The scammer uses the candidate’s credibility to gain your trust.
 Don’t let them succeed!